Aventon's Pace 500.2 vs Pace 350.2

 How fast do you want to go, and what's the law in your state?

 The key difference between the Pace 500.2 and 350.2 is speed.
 Both the Pace 500.2 and 350.2 ship as Class II ebikes, equipped with a throttle and pedal assist that both reach a maximum speed of 20 MPH.
-Pace 500.2 is the only ebike in this line that can be modified into a Class III ebike, reaching a top speed of 28 MPH on pedal assist only.
 Still need more clarity between ebike classes?
 Here are the differences between class 1 vs. class 2 vs. class 3 ebikes.

 As mentioned earlier, both the Pace 500.2 and 350.2 have a throttle that’s capable of reaching a top speed of 20 MPH without pedaling.
 One major difference is that the Pace 500.2 uses a 48-volt system with a 500-watt motor, compared to the 36-volt and 350-watt system on Pace 350.2.
 This allows Pace 500.2 to produce more torque and accelerate faster.